|CAPT R. A. “Rocky” Rochford

 In 2007, Captain Rochford reported for special assignment as the Deputy for Plans and Policy at Command Submarine Forces U.S. Pacific Fleet in Pearl Harbor, Hawaii.
 He also holds the distinction of serving as the first Deputy Commander, Theater Anti-Submarine Warfare (TASW) Operations for Commander Task Force FIFTY-FOUR (CTF-54) – SEVENTY-FOUR (CTF-74) in Yokosuka, Japan from 2008 to 2010.
 It was during these high visibility operational assignments that Captain Rochford was augmented back to the Navy and permanently retained on active duty.

 Captain Rochford graduated from the U.S. Naval War College in 2011 with a Master of Arts in National Security and Strategic Studies, additionally attaining the distinction as an Arleigh Burke Fellow and a Samuel L. Gravely Scholar.
 Following the War College he was assigned to the CNO’s Naval Warfare Integration Group (N00X) on the OPNAV staff, focusing on ASW interoperability and integration.
 Recently he served as the U.S. Fleet Forces Liaison Officer to the Pentagon where he represented all of the Fleet’s interests and equities and advised OPNAV on wholeness priorities during the POM 14, 15, and 16 builds.
 Additionally, he facilitated numerous highly visible briefs to Professional Staff Members of the HASC and SASC.
+His last assignment as Commodore, Maritime Prepositioning Ships Squadron THREE (MPSRON-3), based in Guam, is where he had tactical control of the thirteen ships carrying afloat prepositioned U.S. military cargo for the U.S. Marine Corps, the U.S. Army, and the U.S. Air Force, and innovatively executed full ROMO operations including HADR.

-Captain Rochford’s awards include the Legion of Merit (two awards), Defense Meritorious Service Medal, Meritorious Service Medal (two awards), Joint Service Commendation Medal (four awards), Joint Service Achievement Medal, Navy Achievement Medal, and numerous campaign medals.
+Captain Rochford’s awards include the Legion of Merit (three awards), Defense Meritorious Service Medal, Meritorious Service Medal (two awards), Joint Service Commendation Medal (four awards), Joint Service Achievement Medal, Navy Achievement Medal, and numerous campaign medals.